 How is it gluten free?

 The formula is based on three main ingredients: millet, rice, and buckwheat.
-For flavor, Ghostfish uses things like tapioca, coriander, clove, fresh citrus, and spicy peppers.
+For flavor, Ghostfish uses things like tapioca, coriander, clove in some brews, while other beers include fresh citrus and spicy peppers.
+Aromatics and bitterness comes from a collection of hops sourced from their hometown state of Washington, as well as, neighboring Oregon.
 No gluten-filled ingredients are even allowed inside the brewery and any ingredients used there that is not produced in a gluten free environment is tested and certified gluten free.

 Does it taste good?

 Quite simply…yes.
 These are award winning craft beers folks.
 I’m even willing to bet that one taste will make you a life long believer in the innovative ways of Ghostfish Brewing whether you have to drink gluten free beer or not.
 Awards number in the many over the years, and the latest accolade comes from the 2019 Best of Craft Beer Awards where they won Bronze in the Gluten Free Beer Category.

 Our Experience Touring & Tasting

 Owner Brian Thiel and I hit it off while bonding over our passion for connecting with those in the gluten free community, and what it is like raising gluten free kids.
 Our visit happened to coincide with a trip he had scheduled to Colorado to finalize distribution there (LUCKY YOU COLORADO!), so the Kid Allergy Travel family got the opportunity to meet up with Lindsay, the Ghostfish Taproom Manager.